elephantscale/es-training-new/ghidra/slides/Ghidra-intro.md

 * NSA is the largest employer of mathematicians in the USA
   * Maybe in the world
 * They routinely have 2-3 PhD's
-* "No Such Agency" or “Never Say Anything”
+* "No Such Agency" or "Never Say Anything"

 ![](../images/Seal_of_the_U.S._National_Security_Agency.svg.png)